DLangGamedev/bindbc-wgpu/README.md

 [![DUB Package](https://img.shields.io/dub/v/bindbc-wgpu.svg)](https://code.dlang.org/packages/bindbc-wgpu)

 # bindbc-wgpu
-Dynamic binding to [gfx-rs/wgpu-native](https://github.com/gfx-rs/wgpu-native) based on [BindBC](https://github.com/BindBC/bindbc-loader) library loader.
+Dynamic binding to [gfx-rs/wgpu-native](https://github.com/gfx-rs/wgpu-native) for the D language based on [BindBC](https://github.com/BindBC/bindbc-loader) library loader.
 Supports Windows, Linux and macOS.

 > WebGPU specification is currently a Candidate Recommendation Draft and not a W3C standard yet.
 API may change and break backward compatibility; use at your own risk.
 This binding may be not up to date with latest API revisions.